 By measuring outcomes regularly and consistently, we are able to prioritise the use of our resources to ensure we use them where they can have the greatest impact and provide the greatest value.
 This ‘value-based healthcare’ model was pioneered by Sir Muir Gray in Oxford and by Professor Michael Porter and Professor Elizabeth Teisberg at Harvard University in the USA.
 We are the only mental healthcare provider in the world to adopt this strategy holistically across the whole organisation.

 Some of the measurements tools we use include:

 Collecting information using these allows us to compare our outcomes with other national or international mental healthcare providers.

 Quotes from our patients

-“I’m leaning to use tools at the workshop and want to be a mechanic in the future”
+“I’m learning to use tools at the workshop and want to be a mechanic in the future.”